 • This first stage was followed by a transitional phase, i-MERA+, a test phase for financing European projects.
 A €64 million programme (32% financed by the European Commission and the rest by the Member States) financed 21 projects

 • At the end of this transitional phase, two European metrology research programmes were successively created: EMRP (European Metrology Research Programme), from 2009 to 2013 for calls for projects with a funding of 400 M€ (50% financed by the EC).
 119 projects were finalised.
-Then EMPIR (European Metrology Programme for innovation and Research), for a 600 M€ financing (50 % financed by the EC) which started in 2014 and should be finalized in 2020, for the calls for projects.
+Then EMPIR (European Metrology Programme for innovation and Research), for a 600 M€ financing (50 % financed by the EC) from 2014 to 2020.
+236 projects were finalised.